Nevada Real Estate License Requirements

 - Fifteen credits in areas such as real estate, business, or economics, or corresponding licensed experience.

-- Thirty-seven college-level units from any accredited college, university, etc, or licensed experience.
+- Thirty-five college-level units from any accredited college or university.

 - You may combine both verified experience and educational transcripts to fulfill the required 64-semester credits.
 If your experience cannot be verified, college credits are mandatory.

-- Nevada grants 16 college credits for every two years of licensed real estate experience, except for the mandatory 45-hour Broker Management course and the 18-hour Nevada Real Estate Law course.
+- Nevada grants 16 college credits for every two years of licensed real estate experience, except for the mandatory 45-hour Broker Management and the 18-hour Nevada Real Estate Law courses.
 The credit breakdown for experience is as follows:

 - To qualify, you must demonstrate that your experience was full-time and your license remains active.
 Provide the following documentation: